Graham Reid | | 4 min read

 Gotta say it was terrific and with no intro at all Fieger just called"1-2-3-4" and they were into it.

-Again if memory serves, I think they played the first part of their set in the same order as the album.
+Again, if memory serves, I think they played the first part of their set in the same order as the album.
 My Sharona came last and they did a one-song encore of I've Had Enough and were called back again.
 They closed with Buddy Holly's Rave On and something else.

 I don't recall the last one because I had been hauled to the side of the stage by some promo guy who pushed me into the backstage area where he produced a huge joint.
-I was standing there smoking it when the band said their final good night and came running in.
+I was standing there smoking it when the band said their final good night and came running past.

 Not much was ever really heard of the Knack after that brief period in the spotlight.
 They never did record the song that Springsteen wrote for them as far as I know, the presciently entitled Don't Look Back. *